South Carolina General Assembly

 (C) A person taking a credit authorized by this section shall provide the name of the eligible charitable organization and the amount of the contribution to the department on forms provided by the department.

-(D) An eligible charitable organization shall provide the department with a written certification that it meets all criteria to be considered an eligible charitable organization.
+(D) Each year, an eligible charitable organization shall provide the department with a written certification that it meets all criteria to be considered an eligible charitable organization.
 The organization shall also notify the department of any changes that may affect eligibility under this section.
+In order to be recertified, the eligible charitable organization must provide the department with the number and total amount of voluntary cash contributions in the previous tax year as well as a copy of a compilation, review, or compliance audit of the organization's financial statements relating to the grants received, conducted by a certified public accounting firm.

 (E) The eligible charitable organization's written certification must be signed by an officer of the organization under penalty of perjury.
 The written certification shall include: